-The CPS ASEC defines dwelling units according to shared living quarters, but does not identify who purchases and prepares food together.
+The CPS ASEC defines dwelling units according to shared living quarters but does not identify who applies for SNAP together.
 Therefore, we imputed SNAP household formation following the rules described above.
-In most cases, we simulated all members of a dwelling unit as being in the same SNAP household; however, for the relatively small percentage of households with multiple families or unrelated individuals, we sometimes simulated two or more groups of people to form separate SNAP units.
-We did this according to patterns observed in our SIPP-based microsimulation model, which contained information on how dwelling unit members shared food expenses.
+In most cases, we simulated all members of a dwelling unit as being in the same SNAP household; however, for the relatively small percentage of households with multiple families or unrelated individuals, we sometimes simulated two or more groups of people to form separate SNAP households.
+We did so according to patterns observed in our SIPP-based microsimulation model, which contained information on how dwelling unit members shared food expenses.